esharmony/use-screen-orientation/README.md

 You can use angle if you require something more granular than landscape or portrait.

-Attention: If testing in the dev tools, **insure to refresh after switching to the mobile or tablet emulator in browser** as the event listener will not be set via the switch to emulation from browser alone.
+Attention: If testing in the dev tools, **insure to refresh after switching to the mobile or tablet emulator in browser** as the event listener will not be set via the switch to emulation from the browser alone.
 The event listener is set only on page load when the event **onorientationchange** is available.